doingandlearning/node-training-mar-2025/readme.md

 # Day 3: Refactor API to have a persistent backend

-- Events in Node
+- Events in Node -> event driven -> event emitters
-- Error handling
+- Error handling -> try/catch -> custom errors -> error propogration
-- Buffers and Streams
+- Buffers and Streams -> stream data ..
-- Node.js and Databases -> MongoDB
+- Node.js and Databases -> MongoDB ... persistent

 - Any other topics around Node